-WGS from serial B. dolosa isolates from chronically infected cystic fibrosis patients provides an opportunity to investigate in-host evolution of the pathogen34.
-Under these conditions the bacterial population is constrained by isolation and strong selective pressure from the host, hence substitutions are a dominant mechanism of adaptation and parallel mutations can provide a strong signal of positive selection.
-B. dolosa has three chromosomes and SNPPar was run on separate alignments for each chromosome (using a single consensus tree of 114 isolates inferred from the concatenated alignment of 511 SNPs), which took a total of ~11 seconds.
-Twenty SNP sites with >1 mutation event were previously reported in this data set34; SNPPar correctly identified all twenty (see Table 1), despite the alignment having high levels of missing alleles for some SNPs (up to 106/114 alleles missing at a given SNP site).
-The SNPPar output includes the inferred type of homoplasy for each position, along with the precise mutation event/s involved and annotation of the coding effects (see Table 1).
-Fourteen intragenic parallel SNPs were detected, notably all were nonsynonymous.
-Three genes harboured multiple nonsynonymous parallel SNPs. consistent with strong positive selection for modified protein function (highlighted in Table 1).
+WGS from serial B. dolosa isolates from chronically infected cystic fibrosis patients provides an opportunity to investigate in-host evolution of the pathogen [34].
+Under these conditions the bacterial population is constrained by isolation and strong selective pressure from the host, and hence substitutions are a dominant mechanism of adaptation and parallel mutations can provide a strong signal of positive selection.
+B. dolosa has three chromosomes and SNPPar was run on separate alignments for each chromosome (using a single consensus tree of 114 isolates inferred from the concatenated alignment of 511 SNPs), which took a total of ~11 s.
+Twenty SNP sites with more than one mutation event were previously reported in this data set [34]; SNPPar correctly identified all 20 (see Table 1), despite the alignment having high levels of missing alleles for some SNPs (up to 106/114 alleles missing at a given SNP site).
+The SNPPar output includes the inferred type of homoplasy for each position, along with the precise mutation event(s) involved and annotation of the coding effects (see Table 1).
+Fourteen intragenic parallel SNPs were detected, and notably all were non-synonymous.
+Three genes harboured multiple non-synonymous parallel SNPs, consistent with strong positive selection for modified protein function (highlighted in Table 1).
 All three of these genes were associated with antibiotic resistance.
-Parallel and divergent SNPs were detected in codons 83 and 87 of gyrA (BDAG 02180; see Figure 7A). these were linked to fluoroquinolone resistance in the original study34.
-Two distinct parallel SNPs were identified in codon 172 of beta-lactamase bla1 (BDAG 03694), consistent with the original study in which this gene was noted as under positive selection34.
-The third gene was the ribosomal 50S L4 proteinencoding gene rpl4 (BDAG 02781), which is involved in both pathogenicity and macrolide resistance36.
-SNPPar identified parallel SNPs in the first and second base positions of codon 70 of rpl4, consistent with the original report which identified it as under positive selection, with 4 independent mutations affecting codon 7036.
-As shown in Figure 7B, SNPs at these two positions in rpl4 arose in parallel a number of times (4 and 8 respectively), but never in the same isolate.
-Overall, SNPPar identified five parallel nonsynonymous SNPs that arose three or more times independently in the population, which we take to indicate a strong signal of positive selection: one gyrA-83 SNP, one bla1-172 SNP, the two rpl4 SNPs, and a SNP in codon 275 of glycosyltransferase gene wbaD (BDAG_02317).
-Notably an additional divergent SNP also occurred at the same site in wbaD codon 275 (see Table 1).
-As noted in the original study, the ancestor of this B. dolosa cluster harbours a premature stop codon at this position, and the SNPs at this site restore the truncated form of the protein to the full-length protein, restoring proper function of the gene and generating O-antigen repeats.
-SNPPar results are consistent with the analysis conducted in the original study (see Figure 7C), which reported that restoration of the protein via SNPs at this site occurred independently in nine subjects34.
+Parallel and divergent SNPs were detected in codons 83 and 87 of gyrA (BDAG_02180; see Fig. 7a); these were linked to fluoroquinolone resistance in the original study [34].
+Two distinct parallel SNPs were identified in codon 172 of beta-lactamase bla1 (BDAG_03694), consistent with the original study in